Cookies?

 Abstract

 A growing number of investors are adopting net-zero targets.
 Based on semi-structured interviews with 20 asset managers – primarily investing in public equities and fixed-income – this paper investigates the factors influencing target-setting.
-Novel to the literature, we show that investor coalitions have played a central role in the institutionalisation of net zero, including through the dissemination of “best practice” guidance.
-However, within our sample, there are significant variations in the degree to which asset managers have aligned with, or even exceeded, this guidance.
-To make sense of this heterogeneity, we propose a new typology, which distinguishes investors as hedgers, fast followers, and leaders.
-A combination of internal factors (such as resources and organisational values) and external pressures (including client preferences and regulatory contexts) are found to explain these variations.
+Novel to the literature, we show that investor coalitions have played a central role in the institutionalisation of net zero, including through the dissemination of ‘best practice’ guidance.
+However, significant variations are found in the degree to which asset managers have aligned with, or even exceeded, this guidance.
+To understand this heterogeneity, we propose a new typology, which distinguishes investors as hedgers, fast followers, and leaders.
+A combination of internal factors (such as resources and organisational values) and external pressures (including client preferences and regulatory contexts) are shown to explain these variations.
 Our analysis reveals that net-zero target-setting is largely a continuation of asset managers’ past responsible investment practices, shaped by their existing capabilities, beliefs, and client bases.
-The paper also contributes to practitioner debates by questioning whether investors’ voluntary net-zero targets can fulfil their ambitions in the absence of stronger state regulatory intervention.

 Item Type: Article